Deriving the PEE proposal from the Locking bit thread configuration: PEE proposal and locking bit thread configuration

 \subsection{The bit thread interpretation of PEE proposal}

 Let us start with a brief review of the PEE proposal.
-The author in~\cite{Wen:2019ubu} proposed that, dividing a subsystem $A$ in a quantum system into three parts (for convenience we denote them as ${A_1}$, ${A_2}$, and ${A_3}$ in order), the PEE ${s_A}\left( {{A_2}} \right)$ in the middle part can be obtained by the following proposal: \be \left( {{A_2}} \right) = {\textstyle{1 \over 2}}\left( {{S_{12}} + {S_{23}} - {S_1} - {S_3}} \right)\ee where and hereafter we use the shorthand, such as ${S_1} = S\left( {{A_1}} \right)$, ${S_{12}} = S\left( {{A_1}{A_2}} \right){\rm{ = }}S\left( {{A_1} \cup {A_2}} \right)$, etc. Note that since we can freely choose the position of ${A_2}$ in $A$, in principle, we can calculate the contribution of any part of $A$ to the entanglement entropy $S\left( A \right)$, in terms of the linear combination of the entropies of several subregions.
+The author in~\cite{Wen:2019ubu} proposed that, dividing a subsystem $A$ in a quantum system into three parts (for convenience we denote them as ${A_1}$, ${A_2}$, and ${A_3}$ in order), the PEE ${s_A}\left( {{A_2}} \right)$ in the middle part can be obtained by the following proposal: \be \left( {{A_2}} \right) = {\textstyle{1 \over 2}}\left( {{S_{12}} + {S_{23}} - {S_1} - {S_3}} \right) ,\ee where and hereafter we use the shorthand, such as ${S_1} = S\left( {{A_1}} \right)$, ${S_{12}} = S\left( {{A_1}{A_2}} \right){\rm{ = }}S\left( {{A_1} \cup {A_2}} \right)$, etc. Note that since we can freely choose the position of ${A_2}$ in $A$, in principle, we can calculate the contribution of any part of $A$ to the entanglement entropy $S\left( A \right)$, in terms of the linear combination of the entropies of several subregions.

 Now, we will investigate this tripartite subsystem from the viewpoint that the PEE can be interpreted as the component flow flux in the locking bit thread configuration, and show that it can derive the PEE proposal~(\ref{pro}).
 Similar to the previous section, we first need to guarantee the existence of the locking thread configuration required.
 Naively, one may want to use the same definition of thread density as in the previous and still consider the locking thread configuration constructed by a ${\nu _v}$ multiflow.
-Indeed, it has been proved that there exists an almost the most powerful locking theorem for the ${\nu _v}$ multiflow as follows~\cite{Headrick:2020gyq}:
+Indeed, as reviewed in section~\ref{subsec2.2}, it has been proved that there exists a more powerful locking theorem for the ${\nu _v}$ multiflow as follows~\cite{Headrick:2020gyq}:

 {\bf Theorem 2.} There exists a multiflow that can lock all the elementary regions and all non-crossing composite regions simultaneously.